Stuffed Portobello mushrooms with a thick beef mince ragu loaded with bacon & mozzarella cheese are easy to make & are a treat for everyone!

 - Remove the stalks from the mushrooms and finely dice.

-- Finely dice the onion and garlic.
+- Peel and finely dice the garlic.

 - Turn up the heat to high and add the beef, a pinch of salt and a generous amount of pepper and stir until browned.

 - Chop the parsley and add to the mix with the mozzarella cheese.

 - Then add the balsamic and tomato passata and stir to combine.

 - Drizzle the mushroom caps with olive oil and then season them with salt.